 - After-hours, contact Campus Safety at 503-768-7777.

 If you receive a positive COVID test during your summer studies, it is important that you immediately enter isolation in your residence.
-Follow the directions in the paragraph above for accessing healthcare.
-Follow the directions below for food delivery.
-Eat only in your room or outdoors, far away from others.
+Follow the directions in the paragraphs above for accessing healthcare and food.
+Eat only in your room/residence or outdoors, far away from others.
 Unlike the regular academic year, do NOT use the COVID Self-Check and Reporting Form (SCARF) to report your symptoms in the Health Information Portal.
 Those forms will NOT be monitored over the summer.

 - West 205 (has shower, key required)

 - West 207 - ½ Bath (no shower; no key required)

 - Roberts 209 - ½ Bath (no shower, no key required)

 If you test positive, stay in your individual room.
 Do not use the common area of your apartment.
 Use only COVID-signed bathrooms, and not the bathroom in your suite.
 Keep your N-95 mask on whenever you must leave your room.
 You are allowed to leave your room only to pick up contactless food delivery, use a COVID bathroom, take out the trash, receive healthcare or respond to a fire alarm or similar building emergency.
 Students leaving isolation early or failing to follow isolation directions will be subject to disciplinary action.

 Be sure to read the information above about food delivery and healthcare.

 Isolation is for community members who have tested positive.